 - Salt and freshly ground pepper

-- For the tortillas: Good quality four tortillas, cut into wedges
+- 4 good quality tortillas, cut into wedges

 - Vegetable oil, for frying

-For the pesto, combine cilantro, jalapeno, garlic, pine nuts, in a food processor and process until coarsely chopped.
+For the pesto, combine cilantro, jalapeño, garlic and pine nuts in a food processor and process until coarsely chopped.
 With the motor running, slowly add the oil and process until emulsified.
 Add the cheese and pulse a few times to incorporate, season with salt and pepper to taste.
 Scrape into a bowl and reserve.
 The pesto can be made 2 days in advance and stored in a container with a tight-fitting lid in the refrigerator.

 Season the pork with salt and pepper on both sides then dredge in the spice rub and tap off any excess.